voxeljet (NYSE:VJET) and Delphax Technologies (OTCMKTS:DLPX) Head-To-Head Analysis

 |N/A

-This table compares voxeljet and Delphax Technologies’ gross revenue, earnings per share and valuation.
+This table compares voxeljet and Delphax Technologies’ revenue, earnings per share and valuation.

 |Gross Revenue